 Would you like to learn how to play SCRABBLE®?
 It’s the world’s most popular word game.
 Here are the basic rules.

 The objective of the game is to form words using individual letter tiles.
-Players take turns attaching words to each other and score points for each word.
+Players take turns placing letters on the board to form words, attaching each word to existing letters on the board.
+Based on the point value of the letters and the bonus squares on the board, points are scored.
 At the end of the game, when the tile bag is empty, the player with the most points wins!

 If you wish, you can click here to download an exercise sheet that explains the basics of forming words and scoring.